LITHIUM BATTERY GUIDELINES

 including IP rating; and

-(d) be installed in a suitable battery container where the battery manufacturer has not
+(d) be installed in a suitable battery container where the battery manufacturers have not

 provided encapsulated cells